sjhpark/Autonomous-Vehicle-Perception-Image-Classification/README.md

 ## Experiments
-The first method involved fine-tuning a pre-trained ResNet18 model \cite{he2016deep} \footnote{ResNet18 is a convolutional neural network for image classification, introduced in "Deep Residual Learning for Image Recognition" by Kaiming He et al. in 2016} by passing training images through its 17 convolutional layers, concatenating bounding box coordinates to feed the result into a fully connected layer.
+The first method involved fine-tuning a pre-trained ResNet18 model by passing training images through its 17 convolutional layers, concatenating bounding box coordinates to feed the result into a fully connected layer.

 The second method transferred a pre-trained ResNet18 and replaced its last layer with a dense layer having 3 output neurons.
 The model was fine-tuned with training images.